 Groover, Sr., obtained his B.A. from Morehouse College in Atlanta, GA, his M.Div. and M.S.W. jointly from Union Theological Seminary and Columbia University School of Social Work, and his D.Min. from New York Theological Seminary.
 Groover, Sr., is married to The Reverend Barbara Groover, an Andover Newton Theological School graduate, and they are proud parents to two adult children.

-Heckles has been a member of the Board of Visitors of the University of Hartford, A.D.
-Barney Schools of Business, a member of the Board of Directors of the United Church of Christ Insurance Board and United Church Insurance Company, and currently serves on the Board of Trustees of Andover Newton Seminary at Yale Divinity School.
+In addition to previously serving on various insurance industry related boards, Mr. MacKay-Heckles has been a member of the Board of Visitors of the University of Hartford, A.D.
+Barney School of Business, a member of the Board of Directors of the United Church of Christ Insurance Board and served as Board Chair of the United Church Insurance Company.
+He currently serves on the Board of Trustees of Andover Newton Seminary at Yale Divinity School.

 Charles (Chaz) Lattimore Howard is an Episcopal Priest and University Chaplain at the University of Pennsylvania.
 He shares life with his beloved wife, Dr. Lia C. Howard, and their three daughters.
 Howard has served in both hospital and hospice chaplaincies, and as a street outreach worker to individuals experiencing homelessness in Philadelphia.
 His writing has been featured in such publications as Black Theology: An International Journal, Daily Good, Sojourners Magazine, Christianity Today’s Leadership Journal, Chronical of Higher Education, The Huffington Post, The Christian Century, The Philadelphia Inquirer, The Forward, and Slate.
 He is the author of five books, including most recently Pond River Ocean Rain, a collection of brief essays about going deeper with God, and the forthcoming The Bottom: A Theopoetic of the Streets.